Glen Rose, Texas: Arts and culture

-The Texas Amphitheatre is located to the north of the town, with the Christian play, The Promise in Glen Rose, being shown on a regular basis throughout the year.
+The Texas Amphitheatre is located in Glen Rose, with the Christian play, The Promise in Glen Rose, performed regularly.

 Education

 Glen Rose is served by the Glen Rose Independent School District.

 Media

 Two newspapers have offices located in Glen Rose, the Glen Rose Reporter and the Glen Rose Newspaper.
 Local television stations that provide coverage for the area are from the Dallas-Fort Worth and the Waco/Temple/Killeen (Central Texas) metropolitan areas.
 Glen Rose is also served by Tarleton State University's National Public Radio affiliate KTRL 90.5 FM.
-The Somervell County Salon is a local blog that has historical audio and video of public meetings.